 This also means that during the pandemic, it lacks doctors, nurses and specialists.
 It doesn’t have enough oxygen to send patients home early to free up hospital beds.
 It doesn’t have enough hospital beds.
 And there are no hospitals in Hidalgo County or in neighboring Cameron County.

 How did the Valley get here?
 What is behind this region’s COVID-19 Surge?
-This episode of Petrie Dish explores the mix of factors, from resources and politics to the census.
+This episode, "Tragedy In The Rio Grande Valley: A 'Perfect Storm' For A COVID-19 Outbreak," explores the mix of factors, from resources and politics to the census.